Nodal

 Find and rescue your uncle by using his newest invention to work your way through a crazy complex mansion as you switch between dimensions and solve puzzles!

-Why You'll Like It: Designed by Portal co-creator Kim Swift, it delivers the same style of playful first-person puzzle-platforming with dimension-based physics tricks.
+Why You'll Like It: Designed by Portal co-creator Kim Swift, it delivers first-person puzzle-platforming built around playful physics manipulation and mad-science flavor.

 Dev: Toxic GamesPub: Trapped Nerve Games